verbose/verb/test/actual/docs-options.md

 Type: `String`
 Default: `\n`

-Separator to use between sections of content that is included using the `include` or `doc` mixins (more about these in the "Mixins" section below).
+Separator to use between sections of content that is included using the `include` or `doc` filters (more about these in the "filters" section below).
 This option is more useful when you use [minimatch][] patterns to specify the files to include.

 The `sep` option can either be defined in the task options: